 Apostle Paul admonishes, “We then, as workers together with Him also plead with you not to receive the grace of God in vain.”
 (2 Cor.
 6:1 NKJV).

-When you fail to labor diligently or actively towards the growth and expansion of God’s kingdom on earth, you have simply received the grace of God in vain.
+When you fail to labour diligently or actively towards the growth and expansion of God’s kingdom on earth, you have simply received the grace of God in vain.

 Paul testifies, “But by the grace of God I am what I am, and His grace toward me was not in vain; but I labored more abundantly than they all, yet not I, but the grace of God which was with me.”
 (1 Cor.
 15:10 NKJV).

-Like Paul, you also should always labor to bear much fruit to the Lord Jesus from His grace bestowed upon you.
+Like Paul, you also should always labour to bear much fruit to the Lord Jesus from His grace bestowed upon you.
 You must not be slothful in the Lord’s business.

 14 “You are the light of the world.
 A city that is set on a hill cannot be hidden.